ffiondavies/Datacamp/TrackProposal.md

 ###### Learning Objectives

-* Learner wil be able to define machine learning and its relation to data science and artificial intelligence
+* Learner wil be able to define machine learning, limits and dangers, and its relation to data science and artificial intelligence
-* Learner will be able to understand and explain the different types of machine learning as well as the limits and dangers of machine learning
 * Learner will be able to explain the difference between the terms 'unsupervised' and 'supervised' learning
 * Leaner will construct a model and evaluate and improve this model